AmrA2016/cdk-practise/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to my CDK TypeScript project!

 This is a project for TypeScript development with CDK.